SeloSlav/hypercycle/README.md

 Interested partners may license Hypercycle's social marketplace technology to enhance their own community's retail ecosystem and product offerings.
 Features include:

-* Social Network
+* Social Network, i.e. likes, comments, followers, messaging
 * Design custom products, i.e. T-shirts, Leggings, Skirts, etc.
-* New products are configurable
+* Ability to add to custom products quickly
 * Customizable user profiles
 * Push notifications
-* Search & explore (Recommendation engine for products & users)
+* Search & explore (Recommendation engine and search filtering for products & designers)
 * Users can earn a commision by designing products and sharing them
 * All purchase orders are stored in an organized customer database for manual order fulfillment
 * Additionally, orders can be connected to Printful (https://www.theprintful.com/) to automatically fulfill orders from a specified range of products with no manual work required, i.e. for storefront owners who do not have their own manufacturing printers/processes.
 * Some customers choose to sell "digital skins", or collections of purchasable patterns instead of supplying real products.
 This is another great revenue stream that does not require a manufacturing process.
 * Available platforms: Web, Android
 * Platforms coming soon: iOS (All current licensees are eligible for a free iOS app and updates upon release).
-* Lifetime core software updates and access to new platforms upon release (Android VR, Carmel, etc.).
+* Lifetime core software updates and access to new platforms upon release (Android VR, React VR, Carmel, etc.).

 Licensing costs typically start at 5% of net revenue but are negotiable as a function of volume.
 Please send all business inquiries to <a href="mailto:info@hypercycle.co">info@hypercycle.co</a>.
 Product customizations beyond the scope of the current platform can be estimated after a free consultation.
 Whatever you need, we will work to understand your requirements and make it happen for you!